tamagui/tamagui/next.md

       - trades off bigger bundle size / a bit more init/memory
   - Group make media style size use properly
   - <Toast />
-  - verify Popover.Content size matches size of Popover if unset on content
   - FAQ
   - need an active theme thats blue in theme-base by default
-  - TODO bug backgroundStrong on dark in light / not variabl
   - fix light mode inverse when using prefers
   - https://github.com/tamagui/tamagui/issues/53
   - VisuallyHidden/display: none working with space
   - // TODO shouldn't need tag="span" if buttoninbutton context works - test + in prod
-  - Input based on Button for icon/iconAfter
-  - overwriting `disabled` in variants breaks types... (see ThemeableStack)
-  - fix `as const` for variants with string const bug
   - sell sizing story better - home hero, blog post?
   - sell compiler much better in hero
   - html props: role, tabIndex, input type